Frequently Asked Questions

 You may need permission if you intend to use your garage for commercial use (e.g. a garage for a commercial vehicle or a workshop for a small business), or if it goes against original planning permission for the house.
 Note that we can provide plan and elevation drawings for your local authority planning department.
 Please contact us for details.

 All our buildings require a concrete base on which to stand.
-You can get our standard base drawing here.
-The base on which the garage is to stand must be 6 inches (152mm) wider and longer than the external dimensions of the building itself.
-It must also be flat, level and square and this can be achieved by using shuttering and, as the concrete is poured in, by using a level board across the width of the base to tamp flush as you go.
+It must be flat, level and square and this can be achieved by using shuttering and, as the concrete is poured in, by using a level board across the width of the base to tamp flush as you go.

 Unfortunately, we do not provide a base-laying service.
 Should you require your base to be prepared for you, if you order your garage through one of our agents, they may be able to suggest a local contractor who can do this.